findy-network/findy-network.github.io/content/en/docs/Getting started/service-agent/index.md

   title: "Image #:counter"
 ---

-Service agents i.e. organization agents utilize Findy Agency through its GRPC API.
+Service agents i.e. organization agents utilize Findy Agency through its gRPC API.
 The agent creation and authentication is handled through the headless authenticator, *acator*, that implements the FIDO2 protocol.
 Once authenticated, all agent functionality is available to service agents via the core gRPC API, [findy-agent-api](https://github.com/findy-network/findy-agent-api).